. . . see also

-Depending on the type and grade, a lymphoma may be cured or it may be managed well - treated minimally as needed.
+Depending on the type and grade, a lymphoma may be cured or it may be managed well - treated as needed

-There are about 30 or 40 types of lymphomas, but the two main categories are indolent (slow growing) and aggressive.
+There are about 50 types of lymphomas, but the two main categories are indolent (slow growing) and aggressive.

 The aggressive type (DLBCL, Burkitt's, etc.) is treated